 - After an initial flurry of activity — and sometimes not even that — the site and its content languishes, sometimes for years.

 I think this happens because the biggest challenges around publishing content aren’t software problems, so there’s no software — no CMS — that can solve them.
-Unfortunately, both the CMS development community and web designers present platforms like WordPress and Drupal as solutions to these problems.
+Unfortunately, both the CMS development community and web designers all-too-often present content-management systems as solutions to these problems.

 Content-management systems exist because web developers found themselves bored with the process of making and managing links between dozens, hundreds, or thousands of pages — because it’s mind-numbing and error-prone to do by hand.